-Giving Back: Bishop Hendricken’s Hunger Walk Goes Virtual
+Giving Back: Bishop Hendricken’s hunger walk goes virtual

 WARWICK, R.I.
-(WPRI) – Covid 19 is not stopping the Bishop Hendricken community from holding their annual hunger walk.
+(WPRI) ─ The pandemic is not stopping the Bishop Hendricken community from holding their annual hunger walk.

 “For the 46th annual hunger walk we wanted to keep it going.
 The way we did that was by inviting the Hendricken community to walk and record themselves and then if they are able to give a donation to the RI Food Bank to help put food on the shelves,” said Craig Cooley, Bishop Hendricken’s Theology Teacher.